Blanchard's transsexualism typology: Litigation

 In the 2010 U.S. Tax Court case O'Donnabhain v.
-Commissioner, the Internal Revenue Service cited Blanchard's typology as justification for denying a transgender woman's tax deductions for medical costs relating to treatment of her gender identity disorder, claiming the procedures were not medically necessary.
+Commissioner, the Internal Revenue Service cited Blanchard's typology as justification for denying a trans woman's tax deductions for medical costs relating to treatment of her gender identity disorder, claiming the procedures were not medically necessary.
 The court found in favor of the plaintiff, Rhiannon O'Donnabhain, ruling that she should be allowed to deduct the costs of her treatment, including sex reassignment surgery and hormone therapy.
 In its decision, the court declared the IRS's position "at best a superficial characterization of the circumstances" that was "thoroughly rebutted by the medical evidence".

 Anti-LGBT groups

 According to the Southern Poverty Law Center (SPLC), autogynephilia has been promoted by anti-LGBT hate groups.
 These include the Family Research Council (FRC), United Families International (UFI), and the American College of Pediatricians (ACPeds).

 Both Blanchard and Bailey have written articles for 4thWaveNow, which the SPLC describes as an anti-trans website.

 Nic Rider and Elliot Tebbe characterize Blanchard's theory of autogynephilia as an anti-trans theory that functions to invalidate and delegitimize transgender individuals.